 This means that military family members may qualify for adjustment of status and obtain green cards while remaining in the United States via “parole in place.”

 Family Members who are Eligible as an Immediate Relative for Parole in Place

 - Active duty member of the U.S. Armed Forces

 - Current Member of the Selected Reserve of the Ready Reserve

 - Someone who has previously served in the U.S. Armed Forces or the Selected Reserve of the Ready Reserve

 Adjustment of Status via Parole in Place Lawyers

 Parole in place can be granted only on a discretionary basis by USCIS so it is important to discuss your particular immigration situation with an experienced immigration lawyer.
-Please contact our firm today to schedule a free initial consultation.
+Please contact our firm today to schedule an initial consultation.